oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 ![](images/52-eclipse-import-archive.png)

-- On the left menu chose `Downloads` then in the resulting list chose the download you just made (probably called `helidon-labs-master.zip`)
+- On the left menu chose `Downloads` then in the resulting list chose the download you just made (probably called `cloud-native-setup-main.zip`)

 - Click the `Open` button